erkkah/timogrios/README.md

 You can set up all three on your [developer account](https://developer.apple.com/account) pages, OR, you can **do it all from the comfort of your terminal**:

+* Copy `settings.example` to `settings.env`
 * Update the `APPSTORE_CONNECT_ISSUER_ID` and `APPSTORE_CONNECT_API_KEY_ID` settings in `settings.env`
     to provide access to the App Store API.
-* Use `./makecert.sh development` to generate a signing certificate and import it into the keychain to make it available for code signing.
+* Run `./makecert.sh development` to generate a signing certificate and import it into the keychain to make it available for code signing.
     * *If you already have a signing certificate, you don't need to create a new one!*
-* Use `./registerid.sh` to register the bundle ID using the values from `Info.plist`.
+* Run `./registerid.sh` to register the bundle ID using the values from `Info.plist`.
-* Use `./makeprofile.sh development` to create a development provisioning profile.
+* Run `./makeprofile.sh development` to create a development provisioning profile.

 Make sure to update the `SIGNING_IDENTITY` and `PROVISIONING_PROFILE_ID` settings in `settings.env`.